Thinking Like an Engineer: Avoiding Pitfalls

 Changes tend to break things in unexpected places.

-This one can be tricky, because traceability is often poor in human systems.
-When something breaks, it’s hard to know why.
+This one can be tricky, because traceability is often challenging in human systems.
+When something breaks, it’s often hard to know exactly why.
 The lack of clear feedback loops means that people often cannot learn from failures, leading to a culture of fear and avoidance.

 The way we avoid fragile systems in software is by writing tests that verify that changes don’t introduce regressions.
 In organizations, this could translate to pilot programs, feedback sessions, and iterative approaches that allow for safe experimentation.
 Each change should be accompanied by mechanisms to monitor its impact and quickly revert if necessary.
 How nice would it be if every law or policy came with built-in review periods and success metrics?